markac-git/InvoiceExtractionFromExchange/README.md

 exchangeConnection:
-The application is connecting with the exchange account virksomhedX@outlook.dk.
+The application is connected with the exchange account virksomhedX@outlook.dk.
 There's currently one unread email for testing.
 The program runs through all unread messages and marks them as read.
 If the email contains a pdf (along with other rules), the attachment is downloaded to the attachment directory, which currently: